WhiskyToad/portfolio/README.md

 https://github.com/WhiskyToad/memory-game<br>
 https://whiskytoad.github.io/memory-game

-Description: A little game of memory, pick each one only once!
+Description:<br> A little game of memory, pick each one only once!
 I tried to jazz it up and make it a bit more card and game like than what the inital project idea was looking for, oh and I got to include some ace mountain bike photos!
 Enjoyed the simplicity and problem solving to get 3 different cards with one not chosen!

-Technology: React
+Technology:<br> React

 ---------------------------------